trickpattyFH20/socketio-interface/README.md

   - key: String
   - cert: String
   - port: Number

+## Use
+The web interface will be hosted at the same domain/host your socket.io instance on port 13333 (or the port you specify).

+If you are working locally, start your socket.io server and then visit http://localhost:13333/sockets/json

+## Endpoints

+/sockets/total
+/sockets/json
+/sockets/:id
+/sockets/:id/uptime

+/rooms/total
+/rooms/json

 ## Example
 this is an example how you could implement socketio-interface on top of the [official socket.io chat example](https://github.com/socketio/chat-example):